-reset, I don't know how to access the appliance.
+reset, I don't know how to access the server.
 What is the

 right reset procedure?
 What does

 reset do after all?

 cannot access the web administration console pages, It

 always goes to my own TurboMeeting home page.